Is your child or teen preparing for their 11+, SATs, GCSEs, or A-Levels Soon?

 Or they might appear to be avoiding revision altogether – or the opposite, overstretching themselves to the point of exhaustion.

-The pressure of exams can weigh heavily on teenagers.
-And as parents, it’s tough to see our children struggle.
+The pressure of exams can weigh heavily on teenagers and as parents, it’s challenging to see our children struggle.

 But how can you tell if it’s just nerves… or something more serious?